Liberalism in the United States: Classical liberalism

 In the United States, classical liberalism, also called laissez-faire liberalism, is the belief that a free-market economy is the most productive and government interference favors a few and hurts the many—or as Henry David Thoreau stated, "that government is best which governs least".
 Classical liberalism is a philosophy of individualism and self-responsibility with little concern for groups or sub-communities.
 Classical liberals in the United States believe that if the economy is left to the natural forces of supply and demand, free of government intervention, the result is the most abundant satisfaction of human wants.
 Modern classical liberals oppose the concepts of social democracy and the welfare state.
+The Bourbon Democrats were a faction of the Democratic Party in the 19th century that aligned with classical liberalism, as does the modern-day Blue Dog Coalition.